Newcomer setup

 Most employees pay both federal and provincial or territorial income tax.
 Quebec administers its own provincial income tax system.

-CPP and EI are payroll deductions that fund public pensions and employment insurance.
+CPP or QPP and EI or QPIP are payroll deductions that fund public pensions, employment insurance, and Quebec parental insurance.
 They have annual maximums.

 Your gross salary is reduced by taxes and payroll deductions before your employer deposits your pay.